noris-network/mcs-backup/docs/hooks.md

 script, it is executed afer `restic` backup finished.
 This could e.g. cleanup database dumps created in the `pre-backup` phase.

-## pre-restore
-When the environment variable `PRE_RESTORE_SCRIPT` points to some existing script, it is executed before `restic` is starting to restore the configured directory.
-This could be, for example, cleaning up the backup root directory to make sure that no unwanted files remain.

-Example "pre-restore" script:
+Example "post-backup" script:
 ```
 #!/bin/bash
 find "${BACKUP_ROOT?not set}" -delete
 ```

+## pre-restore
+When the environment variable `PRE_RESTORE_SCRIPT` points to some existing script, it is executed before `restic` is starting to restore the configured directory.
+This could be, for example, clean up the backup root directory to make sure that no unwanted files remain.

 ## post-restore
 When the environment variable `POST_RESTORE_SCRIPT` points to some existing